 Master of Science in Computer Engineering

 The Master of Science in Computer Engineering (MSCPE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree in computer engineering.
 The strengths of the NC State program include networking, VLSI systems and computer architecture and systems.
+The GRE is required for all applicants.
 Please visit the department web site for current admission requirements and curriculum information.

 Associate Director of Distance Education Programs, College of Engineering